konnectors/cozy-konnector-template/README_migration.md

 There may be some small problems though.
 Each time the ''.?'' was used, a _guardxx_ function will be generated.
 It works but a human intervention will make it more easy to read.

-## Remove the code related to kresus

-Kresus is not supported (yet?) in cozy v3 and link_bank_operation.coffee is not ported to gozy yet, then it is not possible to link you bills to you bank operations.
-Just remove code calling the linkBankOperation lib.

 ## Use the package "cozy-konnector-libs"

 This package is already present in the package.json and contains all libs shared by the konnectors.